 To really get an understanding of performance management, it’s probably worth considering what it isn’t.
 You’ve probably heard the misguided term to ‘performance manage’ someone out of an organisation, or in other words, moving an employee on.
-What is important to note, is that performance management isn’t to be used for dismissing employees.
-That said, dealing with underperformance is one small part of performance management.
+What is important to note, is that it should not be used for dismissing employees.
+That said, dealing with underperformance is one small part of managing performance.

 How to get your performance management right

 For any organisation, getting performance management right means treating it as a comprehensive and well-planned system.
-In other words, don’t start and end your performance management with a once a year performance review.
+In other words, don’t start and end with a once a year performance review.
 Instead, build it into everything you do and this involves three key things:

 - Written policies.
 You should always have written policies and procedures.
 These should define exactly how your business operates, what your business wants to achieve as well as employee expectations.